Bear Aware

 3. Manage wildlife attractants (e.g. no grease, liquids, or wet garbage)

-4. Take excess waste to a nearby Recycling Centre
+4. Take excess waste to a Recycling Centre

 • Store curbside collection totes in an enclosed structure (e.g. garage or shed) until the morning of your scheduled pickup day.